Our Most Powerful & Efficient Line of Custom Brewing Systems

 Beer Tanks and Craft Brewing Systems

-JVNW, Inc. is an original partner in the pioneering efforts to revive craft brewing in this country.
-Established in 1981 to supply tanks and equipment to all beverage producers, JVNW began building brewing vessels in a scale to fit the requirements of the small brewer.
-JVNW manufactured the very first brewing equipment for the early craft breweries in Oregon, Washington and California.
+As an original partner in the pioneering efforts to revive craft brewing in this country; our plant in Canby, Oregon has been supplying tanks and equipment to all beverage producers since 1981.
+We began building brewing vessels in a scale to fit the requirements of the small brewer under the trademark name of JV Northwest and manufactured the very first brewing equipment for craft breweries in Oregon, Washington and California.
 We have supplied equipment to over 600 breweries worldwide.

-JVNW is an equipment manufacturing company which recognizes the specific needs of the microbrewery segment of the brewing industry.
+We are an equipment manufacturing company which recognizes the specific needs of the microbrewery segment of the brewing industry.
 Our products range from individual pieces of equipment to complete turn-key systems.
 We can simplify for you, the complexities of the overall brewing process.
 Our services include brewery sizing, equipment layout, professional installation, system testing, technical assistance, and follow-up support.
 Each step of the brewing process has many options.
 Our vessels can be designed with versatility, allowing for the brewery functions to be combined in fewer vessels for economy, or separated into several vessels for increased capacity.
-A full line of spare parts and accessories are in stock at all times for your convenience.
-The on-line parts store can be found by clicking on the “Order Parts” button on the top of this page.

 Lager or Ale?